 My Nonprofit Reviews

-Review for Wings Ministry, Albuquerque, NM, USA
+Review for Wings For Life International, Albuquerque, NM, USA

 I direct a Wings Ministry affiliate in Warren County, TN.
 We have a partnership with three elementary schools to do Wings for L.I.F.E. classes every other week for children of prisoners.
 The children love it and they learn a lot!
 One mother sent us the following letter of thanks that shows how her fifth grade son became a mentor for his whole family after serving as a leader of a small group for 2 years in our Wings class.